 Available with Advanced license.

-Most aerial camera systems provide imaging platform data in the form of longitude, latitude and flying height (X, Y, Z) using airborne GPS data, and orientation data in the form of Omega, Phi, and Kappa using an inertial measurement unit (IMU).
-These data are provided for each image collected by the airborne sensor, and stored either in the header of the image or in a separate metadata file.
+Most aerial camera systems provide imaging platform data in the form of longitude, latitude, and flying height (x,y,z) using airborne GPS data, and orientation data in the form of Omega, Phi, and Kappa using an inertial measurement unit (IMU).
+This data is provided for each image collected by the airborne sensor, and stored either in the header of the image or in a separate metadata file.

-The Ortho Mapping Workspace wizard allows you to create an ortho mapping workspace for your digital aerial imagery, such as Applanix, ISAT, and Match-AT raster types.
-For aerial imagery from generic digital mapping camera systems such as UltraCam, Leica DMS, Intergraph DMC or similar, you need to create a camera table that defines the camera model and resulting interior orientation, and frame table that defines the exterior orientation of the images.
-These tables are also created using the Ortho Mapping Workspace wizard as described in the workflow below.
+The Ortho Mapping Workspace wizard guides you through the creation of an ortho mapping workspace for your digital aerial imagery, such as Applanix, ISAT, and Match-AT raster types.
+For aerial imagery from generic digital mapping camera systems such as UltraCam, Leica DMS, Intergraph DMC, or similar, you need to create a camera table that defines the camera model and resulting interior orientation, and frame table that defines the exterior orientation of the images.
+These tables are also created using the Ortho Mapping Workspace wizard, as described in the workflow below.

-You can create the digital aerial mapping workspace for your project using the wizard that guides you through the workflow.
+You can create an aerial imagery workspace for your project using the workflow wizard.